ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 # Accelerate a dynamic website using Dynamic Content Acceleration with IBM CDN
 {: #dynamic-cdn}

-In a previous tutorial [Accelerate delivery of static files using a CDN](/docs/tutorials?topic=solution-tutorials-static-files-cdn) we have known how to host and serve static assets (images, videos, documents) of a website in a {{site.data.keyword.cos_full_notm}}, and how to use a [{{site.data.keyword.cdn_full}} (CDN)](https://{DomainName}/catalog/infrastructure/cdn-powered-by-akamai) for fast and secure delivery to users around the world.
+In a previous tutorial [Accelerate delivery of static files using a CDN](/docs/tutorials?topic=solution-tutorials-static-files-cdn) we have known how to host and serve static assets (images, videos, and documents) of a website in a {{site.data.keyword.cos_full_notm}}, and how to use a [{{site.data.keyword.cdn_full}} (CDN)](https://{DomainName}/catalog/infrastructure/cdn-powered-by-akamai) for fast and secure delivery to users around the world.

 Web applications are composed of not only static content like text, images, cascading style sheets, and JavaScript files but also personalized and dynamicly changing contents that can’t be cached at CDN.
-A common example of non-cacheable content is adding an item to a cart in a e-commerce website that might be generated from JavaScript on the base page.
+A common example of non-cacheable content is adding an item to a cart in an e-commerce website that might be generated from JavaScript on the base page.
 Before Dynamic Content Acceleation is available, a CDN will pass every request for a non-cacheable object through to the owner’s origin server, and pass the result back to the user.

 To stop these dynamic contents from being a performance bottleneck, you can utilize the new Dynamic Content Acceleration (DCA) capablity of IBM [{{site.data.keyword.cdn_full}} (CDN)](https://{DomainName}/catalog/infrastructure/cdn-powered-by-akamai) to optimze the performance of dynamic contents:
-* the DCA capablity of CDN will choose the optimal routes for requests and responses
+* the DCA capablity of CDN will choose the optimal routes for requests
 * proactively pre-fetch contents from origin servers so that users can access these contents rapidly from the edge
 * extend the duration of TCP connections for multiple requests
 * automatically compress images for lower latency.